 After the Norman Conquest, the first new Benedictine Abbey in the north was established at Selby by a monk from Auxerre (in Burgundy).
 Sixty-two years later, two monastic orders, headquartered in Burgundy, established priories and abbeys in Yorkshire: the Cluniacs (at Pontefract and Monk Bretton) and the Cistercians (at Rievaulx, Roche, Fountains, Sawley, Kirkstall and Meaux).
 Moreover, the Cistercians' ownership of Rotherham Minster financed their prestigious college in Paris.
 Peter's talk looks at how these connections came about, their early history and their impact upon the Yorkshire economy.

-Peter's talks reflect his interest in the history of Yorkshire, especially its abbeys.
+Peter's talks reflect his interest in the history of Yorkshire, especially its numerous abbeys.
 The monks of the eight Cistercian abbeys were instrumental in rebuilding the county after the devastation of the Harrying of the North.
-This has led him to explore other links with Selby, Rotherham and Pontefract as well the numerous literary links of Yorkshire's abbeys - beyond Bram Stoker's Dracula.
+This has led him to explore other links between Burgundy and Yorkshire, which include Selby, Rotherham and Scarborough.
+He also has a talk entitled "It's not just about Vampires" - about the literary links of Yorkshire's abbeys.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: